asrafulashiq/my-academic-site/content/publication/dml/index.md

 # Summary.
 An optional shortened abstract.
 summary: "It is expensive and time-consuming to annotate both action labels and temporal boundaries of videos.
-To this end, we propose a weakly supervised temporal action localization method that only requires video-level action instances as supervision during training. "
+We propose a weakly supervised temporal action localization method that only requires video-level action instances as supervision during training. "